Judo

 Trivia: Test your knowledge!

 Men and women each compete in seven events, designated by their upper weight limits (Men: -60kg, -66kg, -73kg, -81kg, -90kg, -100kg, +100kg; Women: -48kg, -52kg, -57kg, -63kg, -70kg, -78kg, +78kg).
-New at Tokyo 2020 will be a mixed team event, featuring teams of three men (-73kg, -90kg, +90kg) and three women (-57kg, -70kg, +70kg).
+There is also a mixed team event, featuring teams of three men (-73kg, -90kg, +90kg) and three women (-57kg, -70kg, +70kg).

-Judo was built on three major techniques: throwing (with hand, hip, foot, half-body, and full-body), groundwork (holds, strangulation, locks), and striking (of the upper and lower limbs).
+Judo was built on three major techniques: throwing (with hand, hip, foot, half-body, and full-body); groundwork (holds, strangulation, locks); and striking (of the upper and lower limbs).
 The aim in judo is to control the opponent.
-To do so, athletes apply principles of balance and leverage to throw opponents to the mat on their backs, immobilize opponents on any part of their backs, apply arm-locks to the elbow and choke opponents while avoiding any action that might injure the neck or spine.
+To do so, athletes apply principles of balance and leverage to throw opponents to the mat on their backs, immobilize opponents on any part of their backs, apply arm-locks to the elbow, and choke opponents while avoiding any action that might injure the neck or spine.
 There is no kicking or punching in judo.

-All matches are four minutes long with no designated rest periods, but the clock will stop during breaks in action to ensure that the athletes compete for the full four minutes.
 In a change since 2016, points are now only evaluated as ippon or waza-ari.
 Ippon is awarded when a judoka throws their opponent on the back, applying a technique or countering the attacking technique with maximum efficiency.
-There are four criteria for ippon: speed, force, on the back, skillful control until the end of the landing.
+There are four criteria for ippon: speed, force, on the back, and skillful control until the end of the landing.
 If those four criteria are not fully achieved, waza-ari is awarded.
 Two waza-ari are equal to one ippon.
 A 10-second immobilization is scored as waza-ari but a 20-second immobilization is ippon.
 Once ippon has been given, the match is over.

-Canada’s Olympic History (Pre-Tokyo 2020)
+Canada’s Olympic Judo History (Pre-LA 2028)

-Doug Rogers won Canada’s first Olympic judo medal when the sport made its Olympic debut at Tokyo 1964, taking heavyweight silver.
-Two decades later, Mark Berger added a heavyweight bronze at Los Angeles 1984.
-Nicolas Gill became Canada’s most successful Olympic judoka with his two medals, bronze at Barcelona 1992 and silver at Sydney 2000, before coaching the country’s most recent Olympic medallist, Antoine Valois-Fortier, who won half-middleweight bronze at London 2012.
+Canada has won eight Olympic medals in judo.
+Doug Rogers won Canada’s first Olympic judo medal when the sport made its Olympic debut at Tokyo 1964, taking heavyweight (80kg) silver.
+Two decades later, Mark Berger added a heavyweight (95kg) bronze at Los Angeles 1984.

 Canadian Medallists